alokpaatel/UiElementsAutoHealer/README.md

             uiElements.getWebBtnLocator("Button Name").click();
             uiElements.getCheckboxLocator("Checkbox Name").click();

-  ###Note: You need to provide only element name inside methods.
+  Note: You need to provide only element name inside methods.
 No need to create Xpath manually.
   Example: If you want to click on 'Submit' button then you need to write below code:

            uiElements.getWebBtnLocator("Submit").click();

-  Autohealer will locate element by creating automatic locator in run-time each time based on Element name.
+  Autohealer will locate element by creating dynamic xpath in run-time based on Element name.